umass-ml4ed/math-MCQ-difficulty-prediction/README.md

 For any questions please [email](mailto:wanyongfeng@umass.edu) or raise an issue.

 ## Dataset
-For MAPT dataset, we cannot share the data since it is a private dataset For EEDI dataset, we manually parse the question text and options from the images and filter out questions that need images to answer the question.
+For MAPT dataset, we cannot share the data since it is a private dataset.

+For EEDI dataset, we manually parse the question text and options from the images and filter out questions that need images to answer the question.
 This is also a private dataset.
 You can [email](mailto:wmcnichols@umass.edu) for access

 ## Running